rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 plugin for Bevy.
 It uses [Kira] to play and control game audio.

-This month, saw the release of version `0.10.0`.
+This month saw the release of version `0.10.0`.
 The plugin now uses the latest Kira release, which was a major rewrite.
 The audio channel API is improved by making all channels resources in Bevy's ECS and sounds can be directly loaded